The Christian tradition of meditation and “Christian contemplation”

 Many of our schools have introduced some form of Mindfulness Meditation as part of the normal

 spiritual practice of the school.
 The benefits of having periods of silent reflection are well attested.
-Schools here and overseas report that as meditation becomes established in the school, and as more and more students become practiced at the art of being still and being present, the culture of the school and the performance of students, as measured by a wide range of markers, improves.
+Schools here and overseas report that as meditation becomes established in the school, and as students become practiced at the art of being still and being present, the culture of the school and the performance of students, as measured by a wide range of markers, improves.

 That is a side-effect for us, however.
 We encourage students to be still and open to God not primarily because of the emotional and psychological benefits, but because that is a key way through which God reaches us with God’s presence and love.
 That is why we offer here some ways of digging into the riches of the Christian tradition of meditation and “Christian contemplation”.
 In conjunction with the Presbyterian Schools’ Office, we have created a website full of resources for exploring many forms of Christian Contemplation in secondary school.
 We are also producing a number of small, easily accessible pamphlets to resource teachers and chaplains wishing to introduce specifically Christian Meditation.
 They will be available mid-2020 as booklets, and are attached here in the meantime as printable documents.
 Although these are designed for Primary School, they will be able to be used by secondary teachers as well.

 We also have a very special resource written for our schools by Malcolm Gordon: singer, songwriter, theologian and creative liturgist.
 He has written 7 short, beautiful songs embedded in soundscapes which can lead us into thought, prayer, silence and contemplation.
 See, “A Pocketful of Smooth Stones” below.

 Seven quiet, beautiful songs to lead us into meditation on God as God encounters us through our lives of grief and joy.
 These were written specifically for our chaplains, but are a gift to all.